3A High School Volleyball: Chilton's net presence leads Kelso past Union

 That swoon drew the ire of coach Mury.

 “We had more unforced errors than I would like.
-Like, that’s kind of what got the better of us,” said Mury.
+Like, that’s kind of what got the better of us,” Mury said.
 “We usually make all of our serves.”

 In spite of the mistakes, the defense remained a constant.
 That energy fed the offense where Bair delivered 18 assists and Johnson another 10 assists.

 “I love this team.
-I love how they run balls down and stay alive (in points),” added Mury.
+I love how they run balls down and stay alive (in points),” Mury added.
 “I wish we would have got that game in three (sets), but we can learn from it and get better in practice.
 ‘OK, this is how it feels to be down.
 We still can play like we’re in it.’”

 With the win, Kelso improved to 4-0 overall on the season, all of its games so far have been out of conference.
 Even in eight days’ time, it’s clear how much the Hilanders have improved from its five-set win over 4A Skyview.